-Based on our current understanding, the potential physical risks resulting from climate change are long-term in nature and associated with a high degree of uncertainty regarding timing, scope, and severity of potential impacts.
-We do not conduct fundamental research regarding the scientific inquiry of climate change, but we do stay abreast of the scientific literature on the subject.
+The potential physical risks resulting from climate change are long-term in nature and associated with a high degree of uncertainty regarding timing, scope, and severity of potential impacts.
 Many experts believe global climate change could increase extreme variability in weather patterns such as increased frequency of severe weather, rising mean temperature and sea levels, and long-term changes in precipitation patterns.
-Extreme hot and cold weather, heavy snowfall, heavy rainfall, and wildfires may restrict our ability to access our properties and cause operational difficulties, including damage to equipment and infrastructure.
+Extreme hot and cold weather, heavy snowfall, heavy rainfall, drought and wildfires may restrict our ability to access our properties and cause operational difficulties, including damage to equipment and infrastructure.
 Extreme weather also increases the risk of personnel injury as a result of dangerous working conditions.
 Certain of our assets are proximate to forests and rivers and a wildfire or flood may lead to significant downtime and/or damage to our assets or cause disruptions to the production and transport of our products or the delivery of goods and services in our supply chain.

-Inflation and Rising Interest Rates
+Inflation and High Interest Rates

 Canada, the United States and other countries have recently experienced high levels of inflation, supply chain disruptions, inflationary cost pressures, equipment limitations, escalating supply costs and commodity prices, and additional government intervention through stimulus spending and additional regulations.
 These factors have increased our operating costs.
-Our inability to manage costs may impact project returns and future development decisions, which could have a material adverse effect on our financial performance and funds flow.
+If we are unable to manage costs it may impact project returns and future development decisions, which could have a material adverse effect on our financial performance and funds flow.

-The cost or availability of oil and gas field equipment may adversely affect our ability to undertake exploration, development and construction projects.
+The cost or availability of oil and natural gas field equipment may adversely affect our ability to undertake exploration, development and construction projects.
 The oil and natural gas industry is cyclical in nature and is prone to shortages of supply of equipment and services including drilling rigs, geological and geophysical services, engineering and construction services, major equipment items for infrastructure projects and construction materials generally.
 These materials and services may not be available at reasonable prices when required.
 A failure to secure the services and equipment necessary to our operations for the expected price, on the expected timeline, or at all, may have an adverse effect on our financial performance and funds flow.

-In addition, many central banks, including the Bank of Canada and U.S. Federal Reserve, have taken steps to raise interest rates in an attempt to combat inflation.
-The rise in interest rates has impacted our borrowing costs.
+In addition, over the last several years, many central banks, including the Bank of Canada and U.S. Federal Reserve, have raised interest rates in an attempt to combat inflation.
+While interest rates have now begun to fall, higher interest rates over the last several years have impacted our borrowing costs.
 The increase in borrowing costs may impact project returns and future development decisions, which could have a material adverse effect on our financial performance and funds flow.
-Rising interest rates could also result in a recession in Canada, the United States or other countries.
+Higher interest rates could also result in a recession in Canada, the United States or other countries.
 A recession may have a negative impact on demand for oil and natural gas, causing a decrease in commodity prices.
 A decrease in commodity prices would immediately impact our revenues and funds flow and could also reduce drilling activity on our properties.
-It is unknown how long inflation will continue to impact the economies of Canada and the United States and how inflation and rising interest rates will impact oil and gas demand and commodity prices.
+It is unknown how long inflation will continue to impact the economies of Canada and the United States and how inflation and higher interest rates will impact oil and natural gas demand and commodity prices.